KoCMoHaBTa/MHDependencyKit/README.md

 }

 //2
+class MyViewController: ContactIDConfigurable {

+    var contactID: String?
+}

+class MyOtherViewController: ContactIDConfigurable {

+    var contactID: String?
+}

+//3
 let coordinator = DependencyCoordinator.default

-//3
+//4
 let resolver = UIViewControllerContextDependencyResolver { (source: ContactIDConfigurable, destination: ContactIDConfigurable) in

-	//4
+	//5
     destination.contactID = source.contactID
 }

-//5
+//6
 coordinator.register(dependencyResolver: resolver)
 ```

 1. Pretty often we have to transfer a specific contact id, so we define a configurable protocol to represent that dependency
+2. Conform your custom view controllers to the configurable protocol
-2. There is default shared instance of **DependencyCoordinator**, that we are going to use, however you are not limited to it.
+3. There is default shared instance of **DependencyCoordinator**, that we are going to use, however you are not limited to it.
-3. Create an instance of a dependncy resolver of your choice.
+4. Create an instance of a dependncy resolver of your choice.
 Make sure to specify source and destination types as the configurable protocol
-4. Resolve the depndencies between the 2 objects
+5. Resolve the depndencies between the 2 objects
-5. Registers the dependency resolver with the coordinator
+6. Registers the dependency resolver with the coordinator

 Using this approach will allow to define single registration for common dependencies between screens.